 Vicki is currently a member of the Hazelwood Environmental Review Committee

 Vicki is currently a guest of the Loy Yang Environmental Review Committee

 Vicki is currently a member of the Community Dialogue Group for Loy Yang Power Station

 Vicki is a community member on the Hazelwood Health Study Community Advisory Committee

-Vicki is currently an observer on the Asbestos Safety & Eradication Council (Federal Gov)
+Vicki is currently an observer rep on behalf of the Asbestos Support Group Network – Australia on the Asbestos Safety & Eradication Council (Federal Gov)

 Vicki is the current Chair of the Gippsland Regional Integrated Cancer Service Consumer Reference Group.

-Vicki is also a current Community Advisory Committee member at Latrobe Regional Hospital since the groups inception in 2005.
+Vicki is a former Community Advisory Committee member at Latrobe Regional Hospital since the groups inception in 2005 to 2020.

 In 2005 Vicki was awarded Citizen of the Year for Latrobe City.

 In 2014 Vicki was awarded an Order of Australia Medal (OAM) in the Australia Day Awards for her service to the community through support for people with asbestos related disease.